 Mark III plants have a drywell and suppression pool that is totally enclosed within a containment structure.
 Thus, both the containment and the drywell have to fail or be bypassed for a large release to occur.
 The NUREG-1150 study indicates that the likelihood that an accident sequence contributes to LERF depends on two factors: (1) whether the accident is a SBO sequence (hydrogen igniters not operating and containment sprays unavailable) and (2) the pressure in the RCS at the time of vessel breach.
 In a SBO sequence, the conditional probability of a large early release is approximately 0.2 (due to hydrogen combustion) regardless of whether the RCS is at high or low pressure.
 If the RCS is at high pressure, the conditional probability of failure of both containment and the drywell is also about 0.2 (due to overpressure failure).
 Thus, for findings related to any SBO or transient with high RCS pressure, the Factor would be 0.2.

+Note that the resolution of Generic Issue 189 (ML13008A361) in 2013 cited the provision of alternate power supplies for hydrogen igniters for BWR plants with Mark III containments.
+Assuming availability can be maintained to the igniters during SBO sequences, the conditional probability of a large early release due to hydrogen combustion would be less than the value indicated above.

 Ice Condenser Plants: Station Blackout Scenarios